deployphp/docs/hosts.md

 ### Multiple hosts

-You can pass a few hosts to `host` function:
+You can pass multiple hosts to the `host` function:

 ~~~php
 host('110.164.16.59', '110.164.16.34', '110.164.16.50', ...)